cloud-devops-enthusiast/DevOpsRoadmap2023/Kubernetes/Kubernetes 1.0.md

 If the load on the pods increase and the user wants to scale the application, then the user can increase the number of pods on the node, but if the demand further increases and the user wants to scale the application further, then the user can add more nodes to the cluster and then add more pods to the cluster.
 This is where the replication controller comes into play, it is used to make sure that the specified number of pods are running at all times.

-*Creating a Replication Controller*
+**Creating a Replication Controller**

-- To create a replication controller using the YAML file.
+- Prepare the YAML file for the replication controller.

 ```
 apiVersion: v1